zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 There are four types of operating models (Figure 1):

-* Diversification: Low integration, low standardization.
+* **Diversification**: Low integration, low standardization.
-* Coordination: High integration, low standardization.
+* **Coordination**: High integration, low standardization.
-* Replication: Low integration, high standardization.
+* **Replication**: Low integration, high standardization.
-* Unification: High integration, high standardization.
+* **Unification**: High integration, high standardization.

 <br>
 ### Diversification Model

-The **Diversification Model** features **low integration** and **low standardization**.
-Business units operate **autonomously**, catering to distinct markets or customer bases with little need to share data or processes.
+The **Diversification Model** features **low integration** and **low standardization**, allowing business units to operate independently.
+This approach targets **specific markets** or customer segments with **minimal need for sharing data or processes** (Figure 2).

 ![](assets/images/figures/strategy_diversification.png)
 ***Figure 2:** A high-level core diagram of the diversification operating model.*

-While it allows maximum flexibility and localized innovation, it **misses synergies** or cost savings opportunities.
-Business units operate independently and focus on autonomy to address unique markets or products (Figure 2).
-This approach is suited for organizations with diverse units serving distinct markets or customer bases, such as **holding companies or conglomerates**, where operational overlap is minimal.

-The model offers **flexibility and innovation** at the business unit level, enabling rapid adaptation to local or market-specific conditions.
-However, it comes with challenges and difficulties in achieving cost efficiencies, and potential complexities if integration becomes necessary.
+**Pros:**
+- **Flexibility and Innovation:** The model promotes agility at the unit level, facilitating quick responses to market-specific demands.
+- **Localized Focus:** Each unit can tailor its strategies and operations to effectively serve its unique markets or products.
+- **Autonomy:** Business units prioritize independence, which can lead to specialized expertise and localized innovation.

+**Cons:**
+- **Missed Synergies:** The independent operation of business units often results in missed opportunities for cost savings and collaboration.
+- **Economies of Scale:** Difficulty in achieving economies of scale due to the lack of integration among units.
+- **Increased Complexity:** If integration becomes necessary later, it may lead to challenges given the autonomous nature of the business units.

+This model is particularly suitable for **holding companies** or **conglomerates**, where **operational overlap is limited** and strategic focus varies among units.

 ![](assets/images/istock/iStock-1043605040.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">